Amsterdam has many good, cheap eating options for visitors including both sit-down places and takeaway outlets.

 Forget your bland multinational burger chains and head to one of Amsterdam’s gourmet burger offerings.

 Burgermeester offers a great variety of tasty gourmet burgers – including beef, lamb and chicken burgers.
-Other options include a manchego cheese burger and a vegan kale burger.
+Other options include a manchego cheese burger and a vegan falafel burger.

-Burgermeester has 4 locations in Amsterdam – Utrechtsestraat 8 (centre), Albert Cuypstraat 48 (De Pijp), Elandsgracht 130 (Jordaan) and Plantage Kerklaan 37 (near Aris Zoo).
+Burgermeester has 3 locations in Amsterdam – Utrechtsestraat 8 (centre), Elandsgracht 130 (Jordaan) and Plantage Kerklaan 37 (near Artis Zoo).

-It has 4 locations in the city, the main one being Warmoestraat 21 (red-light district); also at Kolksteeg 2 (off Nieuwendijk), Reguliersbreestraat 9 (near Muntplein/Rembrandtplein) and Eerste van der Helststraat 62B (De Pijp).
+It has 6 locations in the city, at Warmoestraat 21 (red-light district); Kolksteeg 2 (off Nieuwendijk), Reguliersbreestraat 9 (near Muntplein/Rembrandtplein), Prinsengracht 478 (near Leidseplein), Eerste van der Helststraat 62B (De Pijp) and Stadionweg 255 (near the Olympic Stadium).

-Ellis Gourmet Burger is a small Belgian chain with central Amsterdam outlets at Prinsengracht 422, Gravenstraat 20 and Singel 161A.
-The extensive menu includes classic beef burgers, good veggie options (beet burger anyone?) and some signature burger creations.
+Ellis Gourmet Burger is a small Belgian chain with central Amsterdam outlet at Singel 161A.
+The extensive menu includes classic beef burgers, good veggie options and some signature burger creations.

 2. Bijenkorf Kitchen